jmcantrell/arch-bootstrap/README.md

 ## Testing

-Installation can be tested in a virtual machine using the script `./scripts/test`.
+Installation can be tested in an ephemeral virtual machine using the script `./scripts/test`.

-The ephemeral virtual machine will be created using the [script described earlier](#virtual-machine-installation).
+The virtual machine will be created using the [script described earlier](#virtual-machine-installation).

 After powering off the live system, the new system will be booted.